Luexks/reassembly_modding_by_example/src/fragments.md

   Your browser does not support the video tag.
 </video>

+### Wave
- - `WAVE`: bullets are distributed according to a sine wave within the spread angle.
+`pattern=WAVE`: bullets are distributed according to a sine wave within the spread angle.
 Do not use on fragments.
  ```lua
 	cannon={spread=pi*0.5,pattern=WAVE,roundsPerBurst=20,burstyness=0.5